 It’s one of these no-good-really-bad days.
-Everyone has them – hopefully not too often, but we do experience days when something happens that pulls the rug from underneath our feet.
+Everyone has them – hopefully not too often, but when we do, it feels like our world is falling apart.
 We stumble and fall, naturally.
 We feel sore and heartbroken.
 Instead of the predicted rainfall we’ve got some tearfall going on.
-Once those tears start falling it’s hard to stop crying.
+And once those tears start falling it’s hard to stop crying.

 I’m speaking for myself of course.
 This morning was such a no-good morning.
 Our cat threw up.
 Everything she ate, everything she drank found its way out.
 We had vomit on the bed, vomit on the floor, and this little poor thing, a shadow of herself, crawled into our bedroom closet and rubbed her face into one of our shoes.
 Sick as she was, she just loves our stinky feet.

 I cried all the way to the doctor.
 Our cat is in her senior years, so I’m half suspecting this will be our last trip to the vet.
-Well, it wasn’t, but perhaps her next to last trip.
-Who knows!
+Well, it wasn’t this time, but perhaps her next trip will be.

-It’s in moments like these, crying like a baby, that a Bible verse like the one in Psalm 16 makes sense to me.
+It’s in moments like these, crying like a baby, that a Bible verse like the one in Psalm 16 speaks to me.

 “I will not be shaken, for He is right beside me.” * New Living Translation (NLT)